TheSantacloud/youtube-speed/README.md

 # YouTube Speed

-A simple chrome extension to control YouTube playback rate with keybinds, and save channel specific speeds for later use.
+A simple extension to control YouTube playback rate with keybinds, and save channel specific speeds for later use.

+I created this addon because for some reason YouTube didn't incorporate keybindings to control playback speed.
+I've been using it for a long while, and it's an inseperable part of my browsing experience.
+So might as well share.

 ## How to use

+### Features

+- **Default Playback Rate** - you can set your default playback rate to a specific multiplier (default x1.5)
+- **Keybinds** - basic keybinds to control the playback speed and save them
+- **Save playback for specific channels** - save a playback speed for a specific channel, can be browsed in the popup

 ### Default keybinds